plausible/website/_posts/2020-09-14-we-say-no-to-all-the-best-marketing-practices-when-growing-our-startup.md

 ## We don't have affiliates and don't pay anyone to recommend us

 We don’t pay anyone to recommend Plausible Analytics to their audience be it via referral programs, affiliate programs or other types of sponsorship.
-Affiliate programs are a great way for site owners to monetize their content as long as it is prominently disclosed, we just don’t do it.
+Affiliate programs are a great way for site owners to monetize their content as long as it is prominently disclosed.

 We've been in situations where someone would choose not to include us in a post after we tell them we don't have an affiliate program.
 They end up promoting alternative tools that pay them (despite preferring Plausible) and often it's not disclosed.

 ## We don’t do A/B testing and other experiments

 We haven't A/B tested anything on our site and our product: Buttons, colors, headlines, calls-to-action, pricing or copy.
-Everything starts with us trying to understand the worldview of our audience.
+Instead we start by trying to understand the worldview of our audience.
 We then talk about things we think will resonate with people.
 I guess you can call it a gut feel.

-A/B testing can be conducted in transparent and harmless ways for useful purposes that improve the actual user-experience but in many cases, it is used as a way to make a product more addictive or convince you to take an action so we just say no to the practice.
+A/B testing can be conducted in transparent and harmless ways for useful purposes that improve the actual user-experience but in many cases, it is promoted as a way to make a product more addictive or convince people to take an action they otherwise might not have taken.

 ## We don’t try to get you on a sales call to test our product